xkbcommon/libxkbcommon/doc/quick-guide.md

         <discard event>
 ~~~

-On the other hand, if we are an X or Wayland client, the server already
+On the other hand, if we are an **X** or **Wayland** client, the server already
 does the hard work for us.
-It notifies us when the device's state
+It notifies us when the device’s state
 changes, and we can simply use what it tells us (the necessary
-information usually comes in a form of some "state changed" event):
+information usually comes in a form of some “state changed” event):

 ~~~{.c}
     changed = xkb_state_update_mask(state,